-Sector Action Appliances are replaced at the end of life Existing Commercial Buildings 80% of appliance sales are electric by 2030 and 100% of appliance sales are electric by 2045 Appliances are replaced at the end of life Food Products 7.5% energy demand electrified directly and/or indirectly by 2030 and 75% by 2045 Construction Equipment 25% energy demand electrified by 2030 and 75% by 2045 Chemicals and Allied Products; Pulp and Paper Electrify 0% of boilers by 2030 and 100% of boilers by 2045 Hydrogen for 25% of process heat by 2035 and 100% by 2045 Electrify 100% of other energy demand by 2045 Stone, Clay, Glass and Cement CCS on 40% of operations by 2035 and on all facilities by 2045 Some process emissions reduced through alternative materials Other Industrial Manufacturing 0% energy demand electrified by 2030 and 50% by 2045 Combined Heat and Power Facilities retire by 2040 Agriculture Energy Use 25% energy demand electrified by 2030 and 75% by 2045 Low Carbon Fuels for Transportation Biomass supply used to produce conventional and advanced biofuels, as well as hydrogen Low Carbon Fuels for Buildings and Industry In 2030s, RNG blended in pipeline Renewable hydrogen blended in natural gas pipeline at 7% energy (~20% by volume), ramping up between 2030 and 2040 In 2030s, dedicated hydrogen pipelines constructed to serve certain industrial clusters Non-combustion Methane Emissions Increase landfill and dairy digester methane capture Some alternative manure management deployed for smaller dairies Moderate adoption of enteric strategies by 2030 Divert 75% of organic waste from landfills by 2025
+Sector Action Appliances are replaced at the end of life Food Products 7.5% energy demand electrified directly and/or indirectly by 2030 and 75% by 2045 Construction Equipment 25% energy demand electrified by 2030 and 75% by 2045 Chemicals and Allied Products; Pulp and Paper Electrify 0% of boilers by 2030 and 100% of boilers by 2045 Hydrogen for 25% of process heat by 2035 and 100% by 2045 Electrify 100% of other energy demand by 2045 Stone, Clay, Glass and Cement CCS on 40% of operations by 2035 and on all facilities by 2045 Some process emissions reduced through alternative materials Other Industrial Manufacturing 0% energy demand electrified by 2030 and 50% by 2045 Combined Heat and Power Facilities retire by 2040 Agriculture Energy Use 25% energy demand electrified by 2030 and 75% by 2045 Low Carbon Fuels for Transportation Biomass supply used to produce conventional and advanced biofuels, as well as hydrogen Low Carbon Fuels for Buildings and Industry In 2030s, RNG blended in pipeline Renewable hydrogen blended in natural gas pipeline at 7% energy (~20% by volume), ramping up between 2030 and 2040

-Sector Action Oil and gas fugitive methane emissions reduced 50% by 2030 and further reductions as infrastructure components retire in line with reduced natural gas demand High Global Warming Potential (GWP) Emissions Low GWP refrigerants introduced as building electrification increases mitigating hydrofluorocarbon (HFC) emissions
+Sector Action In 2030s, dedicated hydrogen pipelines constructed to serve certain industrial clusters Non-combustion Methane Emissions Increase landfill and dairy digester methane capture Some alternative manure management deployed for smaller dairies Moderate adoption of enteric strategies by 2030 Divert 75% of organic waste from landfills by 2025 Oil and gas fugitive methane emissions reduced 50% by 2030 and further reductions as infrastructure components retire in line with reduced natural gas demand High Global Warming Potential (GWP) Emissions Low GWP refrigerants introduced as building electrification increases, mitigating hydrofluorocarbon (HFC) emissions

-Table 2-2: Actions for the Proposed Scenario: NWL Sectors
+Table 2-2: Actions for the Scoping PlanProposed Scenario: NWL Sectors

 Sector Action Natural and Working Lands Conserve 30% of the State's natural and working lands and coastal waters by 2030 Implement near- and long-term actions to accelerate natural removal of carbon and build climate resilience in our forests, wetlands, urban greenspaces, agricultural soils, and land conservation activities in ways that serve all communities and in particular vulnerable communities Forest and Shrublands 2-2.5 million acres treated statewide annually in forests, shrublands/chaparral, and grasslands, comprised of regionally specific management strategies that include prescribed fire, thinning, harvesting, and other management actions.
 No land conversion of forests, shrublands/chaparral, or grasslands.

-Grasslands The 2-2.5 million acres treatment includes increased management of grasslands interspersed in forests to reduce fuels surrounding communities using management strategies appropriate for grasslands.
+Sector Action Grasslands The 2-2.5 million acres treatment includes increased management of grasslands interspersed in forests to reduce fuels surrounding communities using management strategies appropriate for grasslands.
 No land conversion of forests, shrublands/chaparral, or grasslands.
 Croplands Implement climate smart practices for annual and perennial crops on ~50,000 acres annually.
 Land easements/ conservation on annual crops at ~6,000 acres annually.
 Increase organic agriculture to 20% of all cultivated acres by 2045 (~65,000 acres annually).
-Developed Lands Urban forestry investment increase of 20% above current levels and utilize tree watering that is 30% less sensitive to drought.
+Developed Lands Urban forestry investment increase of 20% above current levels, and utilize tree watering that is 30% less sensitive to drought.
 Establish defensible space that accounts for property boundaries.
 Wetlands Restore 60,000 acres of Delta wetlands Sparsely Vegetated Lands Land conversion at 50% of Reference Scenario land conversion rate

-The baseline, for purposes of this Draft EA, consists of the existing environmental conditions and regulations described in Attachment A of this document.
-The reasonably foreseeable compliance responses, presented below, are described in terms of actions included in the 2022 Scoping Plan that would reach carbon neutrality by 2045.
-The environmental effects of these reasonably foreseeable compliance responses are evaluated in Chapter 4 of this Draft EA.
+The baseline, for purposes of this Recirculated Draft Final EA, consists of the existing environmental conditions and regulations described in Attachment A of this document.5 The reasonably foreseeable compliance responses, presented below, are described in terms of actions included in the 2022 Scoping Plan that would reach carbon neutrality by 2045.
+The environmental effects of these reasonably foreseeable compliance responses are evaluated in Chapter 4 of this Recirculated Draft Final EA.